Skip to main content

 Justice

-Where is Scotland in 2024?
+Scotland in 2024

 Scotland's approach to youth justice aims to reduce the disproportionate criminalisation of care experienced children and young people.
 Legislative changes, such as those outlined in the Children (Care and Justice) (Scotland) Act 2024, aim to provide more supportive environments within the Children’s Hearing System for 16 and 17-year-olds, so that children are not within Young Offenders Institutes.
-The number of 16–17-year-olds in custody has decreased dramatically since 2017, however there continue to be children in custody.
+The number of 16–17-year-olds in custody has decreased dramatically since 2017, however, there continue to be children in custody.

 Progress includes promoting child-friendly and trauma-informed practices within the justice system and addressing factors that contribute to offending.
 Models like the Bairns’ Hoose have received investment to provide therapeutic and trauma-informed support for children to access trauma-informed recovery, support and justice.
 The introduction of the Bairn’s Hoose model, which provides child-friendly support spaces with holistic services under one roof, represents a strong step forward, as this model is an example of how integrated services can effectively support intensive family support and improve family outcomes.